 I am what is called the new boy in town.
 We moved here from Derbyshire only two weeks ago and I am missing all my pals as well as a few girlfriends.
 After a few days I began calling at the local night spots, where others of my age gathered, hoping to make new friends.
 I visited The Coffee Bar in the town centre a few times, but this night I chose to visit The King's Arms public house first.
 The choice proved to be a good one for me.

 As I approached the bar entrance, I saw a local lad arguing with three other lads in the car park.
 I recognised the lad as someone I had seen leaving the Coffee Bar one evening and heard someone call him Gordy, but I had never spoken to him.
 One of the lads began shouting at Gordy and it looked as if things were about to turn nasty.
-Although it was none of my business, I decided to improve the odds a little and began to make my way over thinking three onto one was not right.
+Although it was none of my business, I was thinking of making my way over to improve the odds a little.
+Three onto one was just not right.

 "I'm warning you, Gordy," the lad yelled, "keep away from my sister or else."

 Gordy gave a short sarcastic laugh.
 "Here's the nose," he said, tapping his nose with his index finger.
 "Get busting, if you think you can."
 There was a pause, but no one moved.
 "Yeah, all mouth you little mob."

 "I'm just warning you.
 Keep away from my sister or there'll be trouble."

 "I'll tell you what, the three of you.
 Let's have it now.
 Let's have some trouble."